calumgrant/logical/docs/worklist.md

 - Unit tests for tables.
 - Remove "Querying empty relation" warning on queries with no query.
+- Bug in `recursion4.dl`: `query "Mutual recursion" has nuXmber n, nexXt n1 if n has next3 n1.`
+  - Also in `closure1.dl`
+- When counting and summing, ensure we make the body reentrant; deduplicate isn't doing enough and needs to be reset.
+- Bug in `recursion5.dl`: Recursion not detected
+- Scan should use a join/delta.
+- Help option: `-h`
+- `logical:option "no-joinreorder"`.
 - Have a better find syntax:

 `